jclry1/An-Gairdin---MS1/README.md

 * #193f34 - text (logo and nav items) in header
 * #873408 - text: hover (logo and nav items) in the header

-For information on some color changes due to accessibility testing see testing.
+For information on some color changes due to accessibility testing see [Testing](testing.md).

 ## Features